Faryalaurooj/Super-Resolution-using-Single-Image-GAN/README.md

 python SR.py --input_name <LR_image_file_name>

 This will automatically train the model corresponding to 4x upsampling factor (if not exist already).
+THe model will appear in the folder with the name "TrainedModels" .
 For different SR factors, please specify it using the parameter --sr_factor when calling the function.
+Output high resolution image will automatically save into Output folder.
 Super resolution results on the BSD100 dataset can be download from the 'Downloads' folder.